Rishabh-Chandrode/SDE-Sheet/07. LinkedList and Arrays/readme.md

         Solution 3:Optimal Solution(Two pointer approach)

             Approach: Take 2 pointer l(left pointer) and r(right pointer) pointing to 0th and (n-1)th
-            index respectively.Take two variables leftMax and rightMax and initialise it to 0.If heigh [l] is less than or equal to height[r] then if leftMax is less then height[l] update leftMax to height[l] else add leftMax-height[l] to your final answer and move the l pointer to the right i.e l++.If height[r] is less then height[l],then now we are dealing with the right
+            index respectively.Take two variables leftMax and rightMax and initialise it to 0.If heights [l] is less than or equal to height[r] then if leftMax is less then height[l] update leftMax to height[l] else add leftMax-height[l] to your final answer and move the l pointer to the right i.e l++.If height[r] is less then height[l],then now we are dealing with the right